 Laparoscopic surgery is generally done in the following way:

-- The surgeon makes three to four small cuts in your upper belly, chest, or lower neck.
-These cuts are about 1-inch (2.5 centimeters) long.
+- The surgeon makes 3 to 4 small cuts in your upper belly, chest, or lower neck.
+These cuts are about 1-inch (2.5 cm) long.

 - The surgeon frees the esophagus from nearby tissues.
 Depending on how much of your esophagus is diseased, part or most of it is removed.

 - If part of your esophagus is removed, the remaining ends are joined together using staples or stitches.
 If most of your esophagus is removed, the surgeon reshapes your stomach into a tube to make a new esophagus.
 It is joined to the remaining part of the esophagus.